 break into song; sing praise.

-- The “new song” is the fulfillment of God’s plan of salvation announced in today’s Gospel.
+- The “new song” we can sing to the Lord is the fulfillment of God’s plan of salvation announced in today’s Gospel.

 - The Blessed Virgin Mary is the woman whose offspring—Jesus Christ—has make right what Adam made wrong.